 photos by: Brandon Burrell

-Bruce Hawkins Transforms the Mundane in a Masterpiece
+Bruce Hawkins Transforms the Mundane into a Masterpiece

-In an age of 300 hp base models and pony cars in the 600-plus horsepower echelon, it’s sometimes hard to imagine a time when a 150 hp 5-liter V8 was considered a high-performance engine.
+In an age of 300 hp base model pony cars and performance variants in the 600-plus horsepower echelon, it’s sometimes hard to imagine a time when a 150 hp 5-liter V8 was considered a high-performance engine.
 But it’s true, just ask anyone who picked up an ’82-83 Z28 or Trans Am brand new back in the day.
 The term at the time was “image car,” and the car’s certainly lived up tot that title very well.

 Of course as the years pressed on, new technology emerged, and companies like General Motors were able to give us both larger engines, and vehicles that provided more efficiency.
 Here we are some three decades later, and we know have 4-cylinder engines that produce more power than V8s with nearly three times the displacement from yesteryear.